SpenceKonde/DxCore/megaavr/extras/Ref_Analog.md

 ```

-Try not to use these unless you're getting really deep into library development and direct interaction with the ADC; we provide all the constants you will need. listed above.
+Try not to use these unless you're getting really deep into library development and direct interaction with the ADC; we provide all the constants you will need.

 ## Microchip Documentation
 Has been much expanded and I'm very happy to see this sort of document produced before the EA release.
 Wondering about the numbering?
 Well, TB stands for Technical Brief, which is different in some way from an Application Note (AN), and obviously a whitepaper or "Datasheet" (DS) is something else altogether.
 Even when they're about the same length and contain similar types of content.
 S